-Christians are thankful that Jesus shared His teachings while He yet lived.
-But it is because of His resurrection that we can raise the roof with heartfelt worship.
-If just a man, we could credit Jesus only with being an amazing spiritual leader.
-But if we claim Him to be the resurrected Son of God, we can entrust to Him our messy lives — and our future hope of hanging out with Him forever.
-Stand back, angels; God’s people are gonna rock the house!
+It is because of His resurrection that we can raise the roof with heartfelt worship.
+If just a man, we could only credit Jesus with being an amazing spiritual leader.
+But if we claim Him to be the resurrected Son of God, we can entrust to Him our messy lives — and our future hope of being with Him forever.

-As we wait for that day, however, let’s keep our feet firmly on the ground and model the same sacrificial love that Jesus showed us.
-In closing, I want to leave you an excerpt from Max Lucado’s lovely book, Facing Your Giants:
+As we wait for that day, let’s keep our feet firmly on the ground and model the sacrificial love that Jesus displayed.
+I leave you an excerpt from Max Lucado’s lovely book, Facing Your Giants: